Major in Nursing – (RN to BSN)

 - Application forms may be obtained from the Nursing Department or you can complete the online application form.

-- Mail application and a copy of all unofficial transcripts to:
+- Submit application and a copy of all unofficial transcripts to:

 Southern Arkansas University Department of Nursing